Welsh Cup: Participants

 Until 1995, Welsh clubs playing in the Welsh or English leagues were invited to play in the Welsh Cup.
 On occasion some English clubs, mostly teams from border areas (for example, Chester City, Crewe Alexandra, Tranmere Rovers, Hereford United and Shrewsbury Town), were also invited to participate.
 However, in the event of an English club winning the Welsh Cup, they were not allowed to progress to the European Cup Winners' Cup.
 Instead, the best placed Welsh club in the Welsh Cup competition would take the European place.

 From 1996 to 2011, only clubs playing in the Welsh football league system were allowed to enter the Welsh Cup.
 This rule excluded the six Welsh clubs who played in the English football league system: Swansea City, Colwyn Bay, Merthyr Tydfil (replaced by Merthyr Town), Newport County, Cardiff City and Wrexham.
 On 20 April 2011, the Football Association of Wales invited these six clubs to rejoin the Welsh Cup for the 2011–12 season, but only Merthyr Town, Newport County and Wrexham accepted.

 In March 2012, UEFA stated that Welsh clubs playing in the English football league system could not qualify for European competitions via the Welsh Cup but they could qualify via the English league and cup competitions, hence they were subsequently again excluded from the Welsh Cup.
 Colwyn Bay joined the Welsh league system in 2019, thus becoming eligible to compete in the Welsh Cup again.

-On 13 January 2025, the Football Association of Wales announced plans to relaunch the competition to include Cardiff City, Swansea City, Newport County and Wrexham competing with an expanded 16 team Cymru Premier.
-The following week, the English Football Association rejected the proposal citing competition integrity and that the proposal would allow Wales' four English Football League clubs to qualify for Europe via a Welsh domestic cup as well as seeking to qualify for European competition via the English system should they be promoted to the Premier League.

 History

 Between the 1961–62 and 1984–85 seasons, the final was played as a two-leg match, originally on a points basis rather than aggregate score.
-In the 1985–86 season, it reverted back to a one game format (though a replay was required in the first two seasons), then changed to have a single game decided by extra time and penalties as necessary.
+In the 1985–86 season, it reverted to a one-game format (though a replay was required in the first two seasons), then changed to have a single game decided by extra time and penalties as necessary.

 With six wins, Shrewsbury Town hold the record for the most times an English team has won the Cup, a record that will remain unbroken because English teams have not been allowed to compete in the cup since 1995.
 The last English winner of the Welsh Cup was Hereford United in 1990.